arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/04.external-interrupts/content.md

 Writing effective Interrupt Service Routines requires discipline.
 These guidelines will help you avoid the most common pitfalls:

 - **Keep ISRs extremely short**.
 Your ISR should execute in microseconds, not milliseconds.
 The golden rule is to do the absolute minimum work necessary (typically just setting a flag or incrementing a counter).
 Complex operations belong in your main loop where they do not block other interrupts.
 - **Always use `volatile` for shared variables**.
 Any variable modified in an ISR and read in your main code (or vice versa) must be declared `volatile`.
-This prevents the compiler from caching the variable in a register where changes are not be visible between the ISR and main code.
+This prevents the compiler from caching the variable in a register where changes would not be visible between the ISR and main code.

 - **Never call blocking functions**: Functions like `delay()`, `Serial.print()`, `millis()`, or anything that waits for hardware are forbidden in ISRs.
 These functions often rely on interrupts themselves and calling them from an ISR can cause deadlocks or crashes.
 - **Protect multi-byte shared data**.
 When your main code needs to read a multi-byte variable that an ISR modifies (like `long` or `float`), you must temporarily disable interrupts to prevent the value from changing mid-read.